UIUC-PPL/ck/README.rst

 Proxies
 =======
 All singleton chares (and main chares, by extension) use :code:`ck::chare_proxy` proxies.
 All other chare-types have :code:`ck:collection_proxy`, :code:`ck::element_proxy`, and :code:`ck::section_proxy` proxies.
-All proxies have a :code:`send` method that broadcasts, multicast, or sends a message to the chares they encompass.
-Calls to :code:`send` can, optionally, include :code:`CkEntryOptions*` to specify message priorities, queuing strategies, etc. Non-element proxies have static :code:`create` methods to create new instances, while element proxies have an :code:`insert` routine that functions similarly.
+All proxies use the :code:`ck::send` function, which broadcasts, multicast, or sends a message to the chare(s) they encompass.
+Calls to :code:`ck::send` can, optionally, include :code:`CkEntryOptions*` to specify message priorities, queuing strategies, etc. Non-element proxies use the :code:`ck::create` function to create new instances.
+Chare-array element proxies can use :code:`ck::insert` function, which behaves similarly (although it takes a proxy as its first argument).

 Callbacks
 =========